 Last year, as in years past, your tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water health standards.
-The Village of Bosque Farms vigilantly safeguards its water supplies and one again we are proud to report that our system has never violated a maximum contaminant level or any other water quality standard.
+The Village of Bosque Farms vigilantly safeguards its water supplies and once again we are proud to report that our system has not violated a maximum contaminant level or any other water quality standard this reporting period.